 The rest of this paper proceeds as follows: Firstly, we will present annual change rates in life expectancy in the UK as compared with a number of other high income countries, to determine the extent to which the recent slowdown in life expectancy in the UK is an international phenomenon.
-Secondly, we will calculate changes in life expectancy for each UK nation or group of nations, to see whether the slowdown is similar in magnitude and contemporaneous throughout UK populations; this will be supported by performing change-point analysis of annual life expectancy changes for each of these UK populations.
+Secondly, we will calculate changes in life expectancy for each UK nation or group of nations, to see whether the slowdown is similar in magnitude and contemporaneous/simultaneous throughout UK populations; this will be supported by performing change-point analysis of annual life expectancy changes for each of these UK populations.
 Thirdly, we will present the ONS life expectancy projections for the UK from 2012 onwards, to show how these projections have been successively downrated with each biennial projection.
 Fourthly, we will formally quantify the extent of the slowing in life expectancy improvement rates since 2010 by proposing a series of 100 modelled scenarios, each corresponding to a different percentage slowdown from earlier trends, and identifying the slowdown rate that maximises the Bayes Factor (ratio of model likelihoods, as compared with no slowdown) given observed life expectancy.
 Finally, we will estimate the Bayes Factors implied by each of the average improvement rates implied by each of the recent ONS mortality projections, discussing how optimistic or pessimistic each of these scenarios seems to be, and how the Bayes Factor strategy can be applied to more openly update our beliefs about the persistence and extent of a life expectancy slowdown in the UK as and when the 2019 period life expectancy estimate becomes available.

 Methods

-The Human Mortality Database (HMD) is a joint initiative by the Max Planck Institute for Demographic, the University of California, and INED in Paris, which aims to provide detailed mortality and population data for research, including life expectancy estimates produced using a standard set of methods for many different populations.
-It currently covers 41 countries or areas
+The Human Mortality Database (HMD) is a joint initiative by the Max Planck Institute for Demographic Research (MPIDR), the University of California, and Institut National D’Etudes Demographiques (INED) in Paris, which aims to provide detailed mortality and population data for research, including life expectancy estimates produced using a standard set of methods for many different populations.
+It currently covers 41 countries or areas.

-Period life expectancy at birth (e0) was extracted from the Human Mortality Database (HMD) to allow comparison between the UK and other high income nations, and from the ONS to allow comparison within UK nations and groups.
+Period life expectancy at birth (e0) was extracted from the HMD to allow comparison between the UK and other high income nations.
+The HMD does not provide life expectancy for England and Wales separately, and so life expectancies were also extracted from the ONS to allow comparison within each UK nation.
 Annual change in life expectancy across European and Anglophone nations was calculated to assess the extent to which a slowdown in e0 improvement rates is seen internationally, and within UK nations to assess how similar trends in slowdown are within the UK.
 For UK nations changepoint analysis is performed to assess whether the slowdown is contemporaneous, suggesting common exposure.
 ONS forecasts from 2012 onwards for the UK as a whole are shown to demonstrate the extent of the slowdown assumed by each biennial projection.

-To better determine the amount of annual gain in e0 that should be assumed if current e0 improvement rates were to continue, 101 different e0 gain scenarios, ranging from 0% slowdown, assuming no slowdown since the breakpoint year, to 100% slowdown, assuming no gain since the breakpoint year, and the Bayes Factor (ratio of likelihoods) for each of these scenarios calculated as compared with the 0% slowdown scenario.
+To better determine the amount of annual gain in e0 that should be assumed if current e0 improvement rates were to continue, 101 different e0 gain scenarios were generated, ranging from 0% slowdown, assuming no slowdown since the breakpoint year, to 100% slowdown, assuming no gain since the breakpoint year, and the Bayes Factor (ratio of likelihoods) for each of these scenarios calculated as compared with the 0% slowdown scenario.
 The scenario that maximises the Bayes Factor is identified.
 Each ONS biennial projection is converted into an improvement rate scenario, and the Bayes Factor for each of these scenarios calculated as well.